HotSoupRepos/HotSoup-frontend/README.md

 ```

 Once you have modified url to your own, the backend should receive a request correctly, and location list items should appear on the second screen.

+## Testing

+We are using Jest and @testing-library for unit testing.
+Run `yarn test` to run the current tests.
+To see the test coverage of the app(and areas that need attention), run `yarn test --coverage`

+When writing new tests, create a `__tests__` folder in the same folder(if there is not one already) as the files you are testing and put the test file in that folder; test files should be named <fileName>.test.<extension> -> Ex: MapWidget.test.tsx